bunyaminbayar/slotMachine/README.md

 ### Directory Structure
 - `index.html`: The main HTML file that structures the slot machine game.
-- `styles.css`: The CSS file that styles the game.
+- `assets/styles/styles.css`: The CSS file that styles the game.
-- `script.js`: The JavaScript file that contains the game logic.
+- `assets/js/script.js`: The JavaScript file that contains the game logic.
-- `images/`: A directory containing the images used for symbols and backgrounds.
+- `assets/images/`: A directory containing the images used for symbols and backgrounds.

 ### Customizing the Game
 - **Symbols**: To change the symbols used in the reels, add or replace images in the `images` directory and update the `symbols` array in `script.js`.